Healthdirect Free Australian health advice you can count on.

 • Take expired medicines to a pharmacy for safe disposal.

-• Throwing away unwanted medicines in the bin or by flushing down the toilet is dangerous to others, and harmful to the environment.
+• Throwing unwanted medicines in the bin or flushing them down the toilet is dangerous and harms the environment.

 What is an out-of-date medicine?

-All medications have an expiry date.
-The expiry date is the point in time when the medication will no longer be as effective as it should be.
+All medicines have an expiry date.
+This is the point in time when the medicine will no longer work as well.
 Medicines should not be used past their expiry date.
 This includes prescribed as well as over-the-counter (OTC) medicines.

-Expiry dates can vary widely between different medicines and different forms of medicine.
-For example, dry tablets are likely to have a later expiry date than liquids.
-It doesn't matter what form your medicine is in, all medicines expire, including patches, creams, lotions, ointments, liquids, injections and tablets.
+Expiry dates can vary widely between different medicines.
+For example, tablets are likely to have a later expiry date than liquids.
+It doesn't matter what form your medicine is in — all medicines expire, including:

 The law states that each medicine's expiry date must be written on the packaging.
 You might find it underneath a label, on the lid of a bottle or at the end of a tube of cream.
 If you can't find it, ask your pharmacist for help.